 tasting menu | wine pairing | garden

 Located in another gorgeous medieval townhouse on ul.
 Kanonicza, Art restaurant opened in 2018 and immediately won a World Luxury Restaurant Award for 'Best Restaurant serving Polish Cuisine' in the world.
 Whether it's better than its neighbours is grounds for debate, but there's no doubt that Art is among the city's top restaurants in terms of location and taste.
 To wit, Art only offers tasting menus, and boasts a peerless wine cellar, as well as signature cocktails.
-Again, you're in exclusive territory here, but if you arrive before 15:00 on weekdays you can enjoy a 5-course lunch for only 78zł.
+Again, you're in exclusive territory here, but if you arrive before 16:00 on weekdays you can enjoy a 5-course lunch for only 85zł.
 Make sure you have a reservation in the evenings.

 regal | seasonal | local